“Today, I ran into this young gentleman at Walmart.

 ‘This is the first Christmas I’ve ever celebrated.’
 I could feel the pain and loneliness in his statement.

 After some follow-up questions, I soon learned he had grown up as a orphan, with no family whatsoever, and wanted his children to experience the moments he was never able to.
 He had just recently gotten a job and had never owned a car.
 In fact, his co-workers had been helping him back and forth just to get to work and earn a living.

 He proceeded to tell me, ‘I’ve worked the math over and over to make sure I don’t go over my budget and can still afford my bills this month.’

 I stopped in my tracks.
-I knew at that moment 2020 was going to be more memorable, more special for hearing his story.
+I knew at that moment this year was going to be more memorable, more special for hearing his story.
 I needed to follow my gut.

 He kept saying, ‘No, you don’t have to do that!’ but I continued onwards.